Swiss Made Amber

-The Roman (provincial) elite was also interested in the beautiful material and the European rivers and Roman roads were important ways of communication.
+The Roman (provincial) elite was also interested in this beautiful material, and the European rivers and Roman roads were important to communication.

-Amber was also transported to Italy and an amber industry arose in Aquileia at the Adriatic sea.
+Amber was also transported to Italy, and an amber industry arose in Aquileia on the Adriatic Sea.
 The products were widely distributed throughout the Roman Empire.

-Towards the middle of the second century and in the following centuries, the flourishing amber industry gradually dwindled away by the invasions of the ‘barbarians’.
+Towards the middle of the second century and in the following centuries, the flourishing amber industry gradually dwindled down, due to the invasions by the ‘barbarians’.